speed2exe/myzql-example/README.md

 # myzql-example
 Usage examples for myzql

+# This example uses the following version
+- myzql: 0.13.2
+- zig: 0.13.0

 ## Setup and adding dependency to your project
 - Look into `zig.build.zon` and `zig.build`